Streamlining macOS Patch Management with Update Rings via Intune DDM policies

 Beta policy

-For allowing our "Insider/Beta" group of users the enrolment to Beta channel, we exclude them from the following policy (while simultaneously restricting access for all other users).
-Since the default is "allowing" the Beta program, we are good to go:
+For allowing our "Insider/Beta" group of users the enrolment to Beta channel, we exclude them from the following policy (while simultaneously restricting access for all other users)

 assigned to: All users, exclude: Beta users group